 Raken for Subcontractors featuring Stonwerk Custom Masonry

-“I don’t think there were any photos.
-If they took photos it was occasionally via email, but with that, you don’t have one place where you can go back and look at all the photos.”
+“I don’t think there were any photos,” Reed said.
+“If they took photos, it was occasionally via email.
+But with that, you don’t have one place where you can go back and look at all the photos.”

-With Raken, there was no learning curve.
+“With Raken, there was no learning curve.
 We're stone masons, we're not generally known to be really techy guys.
-And if we can get this technology, anyone can.
+And if we can get this technology, anyone can," said Steve.

 Raken is a one-stop shop for time, comments, and photos.
 It definitely improves what you know about what's going on with all the jobs, plus it's easy to use.

 Beyond time collection, Raken also helps Stonwerk with invoicing.
 Photos are stored in one place, making them easy to reference from anywhere.

 “When the foremen put the pictures on Raken, I know exactly where they’re at, so I don’t have to drive out to the jobs.
 I know what the status is, so I know what to invoice for,” Pat said.

 How about jobsite safety?
 Same story.
 Stonwerk can choose a safety topic from Raken’s digital toolbox talks library, bulk schedule it, and send it right to field supervisors’ phones.
 Supervisors can even upload sign-in sheets for better, digital documentation.

 “Toolbox talks definitely keep us on track, because they’re very structured,” Pat said.
 “You can load in what you want talked about, and all the crews talk about the same thing that week.
 Plus, it’s all documented, so we have proof that we did cover a topic.”